 You will have an A-number (an eight- or nine-digit number following the letter "A" for Alien) only if you have been in deportation or removal proceedings or submitted certain immigration applications, particularly for U.S. lawful permanent residence (a green card).
 If you were in court proceedings or had any applications denied, especially for a reason such as fraud, see a lawyer.

-Your I-94 number may appear on the small white card that you received at the border.
-If you entered the U.S. after April 2013, you may have not received a paper I-94, and can download the needed information from the Customs & Border Protection website.
+For a few people, the I-94 number appears on a small white card that they received upon entry at the border.
+More likely, however, you will have not received a paper I-94, and can download the needed information from the U.S. Customs & Border Protection website.

 For "Current Nonimmigrant status," write "Out of Status Student."
-Your "expiration date" will be on Form I-94, and may just be “Duration of Status" (D/S), in which case you would check the box for that.
+Your "expiration date" will be on Form I-94, and might just indicate "Duration of Status" (D/S), in which case you would check the box for that.

 Part 2: Application Type

-Question 2: This is where you make sure your family members, if any are accompanying you in the U.S., get included in your application.
-If you want them to have visa status after your reinstatement, check box 2b.
+Question 5: This is where you make sure your family members, if any are accompanying you in the U.S., get included in your application.
+If you want them to have visa status after your reinstatement, check box a.
 The number you should enter is the total number of family members plus you.

 Questions 1 and 2: Self-explanatory questions based on the information in your passport and calling for your overseas address.

-When does your passport expire?
-If the expiration date in your passport is within the next six months or less, you should have it renewed.
+Take another look at when your passport expires.
+If it's within the next six months or less, you should have it renewed.
 You can usually do this at a consulate of your home country in the United States.
-If there isn't a consulate in the city where you're living, you can locate one in the phone books for Washington, D.C., Los Angeles, San Francisco or Chicago, or by looking on the State Department’s website, on its “Websites of U.S. Embassies, Consulates, and Diplomatic Missions” page.
+If there isn't a consulate in the city where you're living, try searching for locations in Washington DC, Los Angeles, San Francisco, or Chicago.

-Question 3a: If you (or any members of your family) have submitted an application for an immigrant visa, which shows that you're seeking a green card, USCIS will probably conclude that you have no intention of returning home after your student stay.
-Your application may therefore be denied.
+Question 3: If you (or any members of your family) have submitted an application for an immigrant visa, which shows that you're seeking a green card, USCIS will probably conclude that you have no intention of returning home after your student stay.
+Your application might therefore be denied.
 There isn't a solution for this, and hiding the other application is impossible.

-Question 3c: See advice for question 3a.
+Question 5: See advice for Question 3.
 Form I-485 is simply the U.S. version of a green card application.

 Questions 6 through 15 are designed to see whether you are inadmissible to the United States.
 For Question 6, if you were simply arrested and not charged (for example, the police picked up the wrong person), you are safe entering "Yes" here and attaching a written explanation and a copy of the police report.
 But for any more serious arrests, you must consult a lawyer before going any farther.
 Most convictions will make you inadmissible to the United States.

-Questions 3d2-3d4: If you answer yes to any of these questions, you will need to see an attorney.
+For Questions 7-15, if you answer yes to any of these questions, you will need to see an attorney.
 These situations are not easily explained and are likely to result in a finding of inadmissibility.

-Question 3e: If you have violated your status you will have to apply for reinstatement along with applying for an extension.
+Regarding Question 12, if you have violated your status you will have to apply to USCIS for not only reinstatement but an extension of your status.

-Question 3f: If you are now in removal proceedings (formerly known as exclusion or deportation proceedings), see a lawyer.
+Regarding Question 13, if you are now in removal proceedings, see a lawyer.
 It's likely that your immigration status is completely in the hands of the court, which would mean the USCIS administrative office will have no power to act on your application.

-Question 3g: If you have been employed, this is no problem so long as it was within the conditions of your student status and, if required, specifically authorized by USCIS.
-Attach a photocopy of both sides of your work permit (EAD) if you had one and explain your employment in "Part 4 Additional Information."
-If you answer "No" to this question, you have to explain how you are supporting yourself in "Part 4 Additional Information."
+Regarding Question 14, if you have been employed, this is no problem so long as it was within the conditions of your student status and, if required, specifically authorized by USCIS.
+Attach a photocopy of both sides of your work permit (EAD) if you had one and explain your employment in "Part 9 Additional Information."
+If you answer "No" to this question, you have to explain how you are supporting yourself in "Part 9 Additional Information."

-Question 3h: If you were ever in J-1 or J-2 status, you will need to provide copies of your DS-2019 forms with your application.
+As to Question 15, if you were ever in J-1 or J-2 status, you will need to provide copies of your DS-2019 forms with your application.
 You'll want to read Dealing With J-1 Two-Year Home-Stay Rule: Exceptions and Waivers.

 If an interpreter helped you fill out this application, that person must complete this section.

-This is where a lawyer or legal assistant would sign.
+This is where a lawyer, accredited representative, or other person would sign.
 If you simply had some typing help, the person does not need to sign.

-Form I-539 Supp. is a one-page, single-sided form.
+Form I-539 Supplement A includes extra pages attached to the I-539 application.
 You'll need to use it only if you have a foreign-born spouse and/or children staying with you in F-2 or M-2 status.
 The form has repeating blocks for information about your spouse and children.
 Most of it is self-explanatory.